Who Are You: School 2015: Main

 A star swimmer at Sekang High School.
-He was great childhood friends with Go Eun-byul, and had feelings for her.
+He was great childhood friend with Go Eun-byul, and had feelings for her.
 He is loyal to his friends and although from a poor background, works really hard to help his father at the same time to become a national champion in swimming.
 He starts to question the identity of Eun-byul (who is actually Eun-bi in disguise), but as time goes by, he falls for Eun-bi unknowingly.